- TXBA Locals Join Us

 - The StageMusic

-An extremely detailed look at the physics of bending, how to do it well, and lots of exercises to improve your accuracy.
+Learn the physics behind good bending technique, how to do it well, and lots of exercises to improve your accuracy.

 Bending is much more than pushing against a string.
-Bending is a communication tool and if you don’t do it right, your guitar won’t talk.
-It will whimper.
+Bending is a communication tool; your guitar will talk if you do it right.
+If you do it wrong, your guitar will whimper.
 And nobody wants to hear that.

-Bending is a 90 minute lesson that breaks down the mechanics of bending and the ingredients of great bending technique.
+In this course, you’ll learn the mechanics of bending and the ingredients of excellent bending technique.
 The exercises will force you to listen to your own playing more closely, helping you to become a better communicator every time you bend a note.